Beading Glossary: Materials

 A glassy plastic-like material which can be molded or cast or used in paints and coatings.
 Acrylic is molded into plastic-like beads or is used to coat beads to give them color or luster.
-Acrylic beads are available in hundreds, if not thousands, of shapes and colors, and are generally less expensive than metal or glass beads and are far more durable.
+Acrylic beads are available in thousands of shapes and colors, and are generally less expensive than metal or glass beads and can be more durable.

 A thin wire or cable made from braiding several strands of thin steel wire together and then coating them with nylon.
 It is stiff so it does not require a needle to use.
 Brands of beading wire include Accu-flex, Beadalon, and Soft Flex.
 Beading wire is extremely strong and durable, although it is prone to kinking.
 Beading wire cannot be tied in a knot like thread, so jewelry must be finished using crimp beads.